Pataphysicien/Xamarin.exercises/README.md

-# XamarinUniversity
+# Xamarin.Exercises
-Contains a list of course exercises that I've worked on while taking the Xamarin University
+Contains a list of course exercises that I've worked on while learning  Xamarin

 <ol>